zowe/community/Project Management/PI Planning/24PI1 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 24PI1 Objectives.md

 Address the restructuring, additions, and deprecations that apply to Zowe v3.

-This relates to objective [#2970](https://github.com/zowe/docs-site/issues/2970) in the docs-site repo.
+This relates to objectives [#3371](https://github.com/zowe/docs-site/issues/3371) and  [#2970](https://github.com/zowe/docs-site/issues/2970) in the docs-site repo.

 Status: We have reviewed content with squads and SMEs to determine the scope of needed changes for V3 documentation.
-Some work is underway.
+Articles have been labeled according to their readiness and writers are working with their respective squads to apply changes as needed.

 ## Assist with Zen wizard doc

+This relates to issue [#3396](https://github.com/zowe/docs-site/issues/3396)

 Provide ad-hoc technical writing assistance to web UI squad to begin developing content about the Zen wizard.